-After highlighting the good and bad side of your typical Canadian work environment, I’d like to show you a third side—an ugly one that I discovered in my last two positions I held in the corporate world.
+After highlighting the good and bad sides of your typical Canadian work environment, I’d like to show you a third side—an ugly one that I discovered in the last two positions I held in the corporate world.

 I worked in the private sector where the term “permanent employee” doesn’t mean much.
 When employers need you, you get to work.
 When business slows down or if you aren’t a good fit for the position, employers usually cut your hours—this is a passive-aggressive way of telling people to start looking for another job, and when you get the hint, it usually works well without drama.
 For instance, when I worked as a French teacher, a full schedule was about 30 hours a week, i.e. two three-hour long classes per day, five days a week.
 Business was slower during summertime when a lot of students took time off so we would typically work part-time or have a full day off during the work week.
 But if you started being scheduled to work, let’s say, Monday morning, Wednesday afternoon and Friday afternoon, you knew that you were no longer in the school’s good book.

 While I hated this passive-aggressive with of dealing with employees, it was still better than North American-style layoffs in the corporate world.

 In both of my last positions in the public sector—first at the House of Commons and then in a Crown corporation—times were tough because of the global economic downturn.